js216/CeNTREX/DAQ/README.md

 This is the software to control and record the parameters of the Centrex experiment.

+## Program organization

+The main program is an object of the `CentrexGUI` class.
+It reads the configuration files when it starts (through the `read_config()` function), then instantiates the classes that draw the graphical user interface.
+When the program exits, it saves its configuration back to the config files (through the `save_config()` function, to be implemented).

+So far, the only implemented GUI class is `ControlGUI`, which is a canvas for control of recording and external devices such as temperature controllers and pulse tube compressors.
+As detailed in the next section, the information in device config files is automatically read and translated into usable controls that appear in the GUI.

+However, the controls in `ControlGUI` do not access the drivers, let alone the devices, directly.
+Instead, `ControlGUI` instantiates `Device` objects that in communicate with the drivers to record parameters and pass commands to the external devices.
+This enables thread-based parallelism; each `Device` instance runs in a separate thread for quasi-synchronous control of devices.

 ## Configuration files

 Upon starting, the program reads the general configuration file